 This will not affect any environments that have their data stored in the deprecated regions before August 2020.
-There is a transition plan to move customers in the deprecated regions into other regions.
+There's a transition plan to move customers in the deprecated regions into other regions.
 For a list of the latest supported regions, see International availability of Dynamics 365.

 - Central US is no longer an option for self-service migrations.
-If a customer plans to leverage dual-write functionality, virtual entities, or any finance and operations apps add-ins that have dependencies on Dataverse, keep in mind that Dataverse is not supported in Central US.
+If a customer plans to use dual-write functionality, virtual entities, or any finance and operations apps add-ins that have dependencies on Dataverse, keep in mind that Dataverse isn't supported in Central US.
 There are currently no plans to support Dataverse in Central US in the foreseeable future.
-For continued functionality of features in a supported region, we will plan to move your environment to East US or West US instead of Central US.
+For continued functionality of features in a supported region, we plan to move your environment to East US or West US instead of Central US.

-- Please review all the Azure resources in your current region and assess if they need to be co-located to the new region in preparation for the upcoming changes as part of migrations.
+- Review all the Azure resources in your current region and assess if they need to be colocated to the new region in preparation for the upcoming changes as part of migrations.

 - If you have questions about data movement related to cross-region migrations, see The source and target are on different infrastructure (Microsoft-managed vs. self-Service).